 - 14-15 years old: They can say “yes” to sex with someone less than five years older than them.

 - 12-13 years old: They can say “yes” to sex with someone less than two years older than them.

-Even at these ages, someone under 18 years old cannot have sex with someone in a position of authority, like a teacher, coach, babysitter or boss.
+Even at these ages, someone cannot have sex with someone in a position of authority in their life.
+These are people like your teacher, coach, family doctor, babysitter or boss.
+This is because these people have power to affect your life.
+A teacher could change your grade, a boss could try to take your pay cheque.
 The law is written so they don’t get taken advantage of or exploited.

 The truth is that your age cannot determine if you are ready for sex or not.